nathanwentworth/fitchburg/README.md

   - this is an array of names of tools used
   - format: [Unity, 3DS Max, Adobe Illustrator]

 All posts are written in [markdown](https://daringfireball.net/projects/markdown/syntax) format.
+You can also insert any normal html into a post and it will render normally (this is good for embedding youtube videos or itch download widgets).

 Check out the test file in `_drafts` for an example!
+An easy method to create a new post is to just copy and paste another project's file and edit the pasted fields.

+## Editing Communications Media category descriptions

+Go into `_communications-media`, open the file with the title of the concentration you want to edit, and change the text below the second set of `---`.